spushkin/libft/README.md

-# libft
+# 42_libft project
-The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects.
+The implementation of the standard C library functions.